fpaul787/KafkaSystem/README.md

 # About

-This project contains a Java application that sends messages to an Apache Kafka topic using the Kafka Producer API
+This project contains a Java application that sends messages to an Apache Kafka topic using the Kafka Producer API.

+# Messages